What is the BlueCard Program?

 How can I get assistance with payment issues for secondary Medicare claims?

-Call Blue Shield of California’s Claims unit at (800) 622-0632.
+Call Blue Shield of California’s Claims team at (800) 622-0632.
 A representative will assist you with secondary Medicare claims involving other Blue plans.
-Our experienced BlueCard representatives will work directly with the member’s Home Plan, on your behalf, until your questions are resolved.
+Our experienced BlueCard representatives will work directly with the member’s Blue plan, on your behalf, until your questions are resolved.